 Students can arrive 15 min. prior to a class beginning and may be asked by the teacher to help prepare for class.
+Full Day Program is drop-off after 8:30, Pick-up by 3:30.
 Parents may have students check into class without a parent.
 Teachers need to have their time to plan and prepare before each class.
 Students need to be picked up within 15 min. from the time a class ends.
 Arrangements can be made for older students to leave class without a parent present.
 Students that are not picked up 15 min. after a class ends will be charged a \$15 fee and not able to return to class until it is paid.
 Please contact the school or teacher when you are running late for confirmation.